inbo/tutorials/content/articles/inbo_stats_courses/index.md

 Do note, however, that more recently developed in-house statistics courses will most likely end-up being part of this public website.
 An example is the [follow-up INLA workshop](https://inbo.github.io/tutorials/tutorials/r_inla/).
-Moreover, we have several short tutorials about very specific statistical topics.
+Moreover, we have several short tutorials on very specific statistical topics.
 The best way to find these is to visit the [statistics category](https://inbo.github.io/tutorials/categories/statistics/).